oryanm/Layouts/README.md

 Notice the use of the word `build` instead of `get` and the call to `getContainer()` at the end.
 This stems from the fact that just adding components to Border and Grid panels is not enough, we also need to specify where the component is added to.
-Although this is not entirely true in regards to GridLayout, it does offer better readabilty.
+Although this is not entirely true in regards to `GridLayout`, it does offer better readabilty.

 Builders
 --------